Frances Hugle: Professional career

 Hugle founded her first research company, Hyco Labs, in the mid-1940s and assumed the title of Director of Research.
 At Hyco Labs, she began the research and development of materials, processes and specialized equipment that would become the foundation of much of her future work.
 After marrying, the Hugles founded Stuart Laboratories, Inc. She worked at Stuart Laboratories from October 1949 until February 1951.
 They have four children, Margaret, Cheryl, David and Linda.

 In March 1951, she went to work for Standard Electronics Research Corp., where she was cleared for "secret" work.
 She remained at Standard Electronics Research Corp until August 1952, and shortly thereafter obtained employment at the Baldwin Piano Company, which was looking to use transistors in their electronic organs and may have been interested in "military and industrial electronics".
 In 1959, both Hugle and her husband began work at Westinghouse Company in Pittsburgh.
 In 1960, at the request of Westinghouse, the Hugles moved to southern California to set up an astro-electronics laboratory.

 In late 1961, the Hugles moved again, to the Laurelwood Subdivision in Santa Clara, in the San Francisco Bay Area, where the Hugles co-founded Siliconix in 1962.
 She developed Siliconix's first products and became its first Director of Research and Chief Engineer.

 After leaving Siliconix in 1964, Hugle developed products for two more semiconductor companies that she co-founded with her husband.
 These were Stewart Warner Microcircuits, where she once again served as Director of Research and as Chief Engineer, and Hugle Industries.
+She got stomach cancer and died at the age of 40.